AslanDing/Robust-Fidelity/README.md

 # Update!
 We add another [sample](./example_graph.py)(easy to use) for graph classifications.

+# Update!
+We provide [F-Fidelity](https://github.com/AslanDing/Finetune-Fidelity) for other domains, such as image and time series.

 ## use fidelity as metric
 - If you just want to use our fidelity for evaluation, please use tools folder.
 - Please refer to example.py